rfuzzo/MWSE/docs/source/types/tes3quest.md

 ### `isActive`
 <div class="search_terms" style="display: none">isactive, active</div>

 If the quest is active.
-This occurs when the quest hass started but not finished yet.
+This occurs when the quest has started but not finished yet.

 **Returns**: